Skip to main content

 Awash with Money: The Real Effects of Institutional Loan Demand Pressure on Corporate Decisions

-Authors : BARRAZA Santiago (ESCP Business School) ; CIVELLI Andrea (University of Arkansas) ; DI GIULI Alberta (University of Arkansas)
+Authors : Barraza Santiago (ESCP Business School) ; Civelli Andrea (Bentley University) ; Di Giuli Alberta (University of Arkansas)

 Presenter : Santiago Barraza (ESCP Business School)